Spring Valley Historic District

-Spring Valley Historic District, also known as Mechanic's Valley, is a national historic district located in Buckingham Township, Bucks County, Pennsylvania.
-The district includes 32 contributing buildings, 1 contributing site, and 2 contributing structures in the crossroads village of Spring Valley.
+The Spring Valley Historic District, also known as Mechanic's Valley, is a national historic district that is located in Buckingham Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1988.

+History and architectural features

+This district includes thirty-two contributing buildings, one contributing site, and two contributing structures that are located in the crossroads village of Spring Valley.
 They include a variety of residential, commercial, and institutional buildings, some of which are representative of the vernacular Georgian and Federal styles.

-The residential buildings are predominantly 2 1/2-story, stuccoed stone structures, some of which date to mid-18th century.
+The residential buildings are predominantly two-and-one-half-story, stuccoed stone structures, some of which date to the mid-eighteenth century.
 Notable buildings include the Upper Mill or Spring Valley Mill (c.
-1740), Lower Mill (c.
-1820), blacksmith and wheelwright shop, cooperage, store, and two inns—the "Neff's Tavern" and Temperance Inn (c.
+1740), the Lower Mill (c.
+1820), a blacksmith and wheelwright shop, a cooperage, a store, and two inns—the "Neff's Tavern" and Temperance Inn (c.
 1838).
-The structures are the Spring Valley Mill Dam and a stone arch bridge.
+The contributing structures are the Spring Valley Mill Dam and a stone arch bridge.

 It was added to the National Register of Historic Places in 1988.